 There was no Hittite navy; this is somewhat surprising as they possessed territories in Cyprus, and trade extensively with that island.

 At the top of Hittite society were the King and his kinsmen – members of the “Great Family” who enjoyed special status and privileges.
-They filled the highest offices of state, such as chiefs of the bodyguard, chief of the courtiers, chief of the wine pourers, chief of the treasurers, chief of the sceptre-bearers, and chief of the overseers of a thousand.
+They filled the highest offices of state, such as chiefs of the bodyguard, chief of the courtiers, chief of the wine pourers, chief of the treasurers, chief of the scepter-bearers, and chief of the overseers of a thousand.
 In particular they held the top military commands.

-Under them came a host of courtiers, bodyguards, grooms, cup-bearers, sceptre-men, overseers of thousands, chamberlains, and warriors.
+Under them came a host of courtiers, bodyguards, grooms, cup-bearers, scepter-men, overseers of thousands, chamberlains, and warriors.
 These were the elite of Hittite society, and with the royal family, their leading members formed a hereditary nobility.

 This class possessed large estates, apparently fiefs conferred by kings on condition of providing military forces for the royal army.
 This is no doubt how the very effective – and expensive – chariot arm of the Hittite army was raised and trained.
 Temples also had large estates, and formed virtual states within a state.
 Along with the vast royal estates and noble estates, much of the productive land must have been owned by a comparatively small section of society.